zackstout/beatles-songwriting/README.md

 - **The non-functioning II (not moving to a V) is very characteristic of Lydian feeling.**
 - 🎵 I am the walrus
 - **Also we have the vii7 chord** (note: no flat 5th.
 The 5th is the lydian #11 note.)
-- We saw this in Yesterday, Julia, Here there and everywhere (but not quite w/ Lydian feel.)
+- We saw this in Yesterday, Julia, Here, there and everywhere (but not quite w/ Lydian feel.)
 - 🎵 I am the walrus (again)
 - 🎵 Julia